winsoft666/QCefWidget/README.md

 [ >>> 中文版](README_ch.md)

 The QCefWidget project provide a widget that is used to view webpage.
-QCefWidget is implemented based on the OSR mode of [CEF](https://bitbucket.org/chromiumembedded/cef/src/master/).

 Support:

+✅ Supports both CEF OSR and non-OSR mode;

 ✅ Show background transparent webpage in irregularity window;

 ✅ Javascript and Qt interaction;